thev1ndu/w2151910_csa_cw/README.md

 **Q: Discuss the architectural benefits of the Sub-Resource Locator pattern.
 How does delegating logic to separate classes help manage complexity in large APIs compared to defining every nested path (e.g., sensors/{id}/readings/{rid}) in one massive controller class?**

-In `SensorResource`, the method annotated with `@Path("/{sensorId}/readings")` does not carry any HTTP method annotation.
-Instead, it acts as a sub-resource locator that instantiates and returns a `SensorReadingResource` object, passing the `sensorId` as context.
-Jersey then dispatches the actual HTTP method (`GET` or `POST`) to the appropriate method within that sub-resource class.
+In SensorResource, the method annotated with @Path("/{sensorId}/readings") acts as a sub-resource locator because it does not define an HTTP method.
+Instead, it returns a SensorReadingResource instance with the sensorId as context.
+The JAX-RS runtime then resolves the incoming request and dispatches the actual HTTP method (such as GET or POST) to the appropriate method within the returned sub-resource class.

-This pattern offers several architectural advantages over defining all nested paths in a single controller.
-First, it enforces separation of concerns sensor CRUD operations and reading history management are logically distinct responsibilities and belong in separate classes.
-Second, it improves extensibility; if future requirements call for additional nested resources (such as `/sensors/{id}/alerts`), each can be implemented as an independent class without increasing the complexity of `SensorResource`.
-Third, the sub-resource class can be unit-tested in isolation by simply constructing it with a sensor ID, without needing to invoke the parent resource.
-This modular design keeps individual classes focused and manageable as the API grows.
+This pattern improves architectural design by enforcing clear separation of concerns.
+Core sensor operations and reading management are handled in different classes, preventing a single controller from becoming large and difficult to maintain.
+It also enhances extensibility, as new nested resources such as /sensors/{id}/alerts can be introduced as independent classes without modifying existing logic, reducing the risk of regression.

+Additionally, delegating logic to sub-resources improves testability and maintainability.
+Each sub-resource can be tested in isolation by providing the required context, without involving the parent resource.
+Compared to a single large controller handling deeply nested paths, this modular approach reduces complexity, keeps classes focused, and scales more effectively as the API grows.

 ---